MaterSim/PyXtal/doc/Usage.rst

 would create a random BaTiO3 crystal.

-Sometimes, it is also convenient to generate the random crystal with partial information
+Sometimes, it is also convenient to generate the random crystal with partial information.
+The following script creates a Al2SiO5 crystal with a pre-assigned unit cell and sites on 8Al+4Si+4O, and then random coordinates on the 16 remaining O atoms.

 .. code-block:: Python